tea7010/MyLearning/english/writing.md

 * the first three or four months of new year is not productive for me somehow.
 I think this might be a kind of burnout after ending of japanese financial year on March.
 * The first three or four months of the new year are somehow not very productive for me.
 I think this might be a kind of burnout after the end of the Japanese financial year in March.

+* I found Listening music using speaker in living room is pleasant.
+I used to listen music using headphones or earbuds, but hearing through speaker is stressfree.
+Moreover, it helps my daughter's screentime less as she watches TV and youtube videos all day.
+* I found that listening to music through speakers in the living room is really pleasant.
+I used to listen with headphones or earbuds, but using speakers feels more stress-free.
+Also, it helps reduce my daughter’s screen time since she usually watches TV and YouTube videos all day.